 Durotomy for Treatment Application

-Use a dissecting microscope to perform the durotomy (incision of dura mater) to access the subdural space of the spinal cord (Fig. 3A)
+Perform the durotomy (incision of dura mater) using the dissection scope to access the subdural space of the spinal cord (Fig. 3A)

+NOTE: Adjust the magnification of the scope based on the surgeon’s preference for visibility of the dura mater.

 Bend a 27-gauge needle into a 90-degree angle with the bevel facing up (Fig. 3B)

+NOTE: Use a pair of needle drivers or haemostats to grasp the needle when bending.

-Use the tip of the needle to gently pierce the dura mater at the desired entry point on the spinal cord, being careful not to damage the underlying spinal cord or its median blood vessel (Fig. 3C).
+Gently pierce the dura mater with the tip of the needle at the desired entry point on the spinal cord (Fig.3B)

+CAUTION: Be careful not to damage the underlying spinal cord or its median blood vessel.

 Once the dura mater is punctured, gently lift the needle dorsally to tear a circular hole in the dura mater, no more than 2 mm, on either side of the midline blood vessel.
-A successful durotomy will be indicated by a small amount of cerebrospinal fluid (CSF) leakage from either hole.
+A successful durotomy is indicated by a small amount of cerebrospinal fluid (CSF) leakage from either hole.

-NOTE: Keeping a distance of at least a few mm from the end of the laminectomy will allow for easier access to the subdural space.
+NOTE: Keep a distance of at least a few mm from the end of the laminectomy to allow for easier access to the subdural space.
 If necessary, carefully re-insert the needle tip into the initial hole to increase its size.

 Ensure that the position selected for the durotomy incision and immediately in front is clear of branching blood vessels from the midline blood vessel.